tachyonlabs/CodePath-Android-Bootcamp-News-Article-Search/README.md

 * [x] Placeholder NYT "T" logo image in grid for articles that have no thumbnails
 * [x] Opening "The New York Times Article Search" graphic so you don't just have a blank screen prior to searching
 * [x] User's **search filters are saved to SharedPreferences**
+* [x] Alert dialog ensures that users choosing Select news desk values (as opposed to All values) are also required to select the departments they want to search

 ## Video Walkthrough